Get to Know Our Wonderful SCWC Keynoters and Workshop Leaders for 2025

 * Workshop: "Get to Know Your Characters"

-T.I Lowe is a bestselling author of 20 novels from, and is the winner of the 2024 Christy Award for Contemporary Romance and Overall Book of the Year for Indigo Isle.
+T.I Lowe is a bestselling author of 20 novels, and is the winner of the 2024 Christy Award for Contemporary Romance and Overall Book of the Year for Indigo Isle.
 Other novels include Lulu's Cafe and Under the Magnolias (a 2022 Christy Award finalist).
 Her latest book, Lowcountry Lost, has received rave reviews (Publishers Weekly says "Lowe skillfully balances the story’s heavier themes with humor ...
 This is sure to tug on the heartstrings."
 Booklist calls it a "heartfelt tale of loss, healing, and second chances.")
 T.I. describes herself as an ordinary country girl from South Carolina who loves to tell extraordinary stories.”
 You can learn more about T.I.
 Lowe at her website HERE.
 And see all of her books HERE.

 Caris Snider